 Connecticut Community Foundation fosters creative partnerships that build rewarding lives and thriving communities in 21 towns in Greater Waterbury and the Litchfield Hills.
-In 2016, the Foundation awarded 471 grants totaling $2.4 million in grants to 282 nonprofit organizations in our region that are addressing the most pressing challenges and opportunities in our region—and making lives better.
+In 2017, the Foundation awarded 537 grants totaling $2.95 million to 310 nonprofit organizations that are addressing the most pressing challenges and opportunities in our region—and making lives better.

 Additional Grant Funding Initiatives